org-ecclesiafoundation/coop-discrete-math/README.md

 I believe in God, the Father | Almighty,*
 &nbsp;Maker of hea- | ven and earth.
 And in Jesus Christ, His only | Son, our Lord,*
-who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
+&nbsp;who was conceived by the Holy Spirit, born of the Virgin Mary, suffered under Pontius Pilate, was crucified, died and was buried.
 He descended | into hell.
 The third day he rose again from the dead.
 He ascended into heaven and sits at the right hand of God, the Father | Almighty.*
 &nbsp;From thence He will come to judge the living | and the dead.
-I believe in the Holy Spirit, the holy Christian Church, the commun- | ion of saints,* &nbsp;the forgiveness of sins, the resurrection of the body, and the [+] life everlasting. | Amen.
+I believe in the Holy Spirit, the holy Christian Church, the commun- | ion of saints,*
+&nbsp;the forgiveness of sins, the resurrection of the body, and the [+] life everlasting. | Amen.

 ### Pater noster (Our Father)